 Anyway, inside, there are so many different types of gelati.
 And if you’ve been living in Italy for a while, you can tell more or less tell by sight if it was handmade (artigianale) or not.
 Firstly, the gelati doesn’t look overly fluffy.

 But it was quite mind boggling to decide at the first visit.
 There were so many kinds!
 In fact, it was divided into two segments.
-I mean just look at their chocolate ice cream segment.
-Even a chocolate lover like me was just stumped at what to get.
+Just look at their chocolate ice cream segment.
+Even a chocolate lover like me was stumped at what to get.

-There is the chocolate.
-Then there is the dark chocolate.
-And then there is the extra dark chocolate.
-If that doesn’t tickle your fancy, there is chocolate with cinnamon, chocolate with ginger and lemon, chocolate with chilli …
+There was the chocolate, the dark chocolate, the extra dark chocolate.
+If that doesn’t tickle your fancy, there is chocolate with cinnamon, chocolate with ginger and lemon, chocolate with chilli … The choices go on.

 I was a little overwhelmed so we chose to have the set-apperativo in the end.
 I was looking around at the other plates and Cart and I were a little worried as we saw something looking like ham, so we asked for those to be omitted and asked for the prosecco to be changed to coca cola.